UVicRocketry/Xenia1-MaGP-I/README.md

+#MaGP-I
-The Machine Guided Parafoil flying on Xenia-1 for the Launch Canada 2022 competition.
+Code and electrical schematics related to MaGP-I: the Machine Guided Parafoil flying on Xenia-1 for the Launch Canada 2022 competition.